terrysu64/VB6-Projects-2020-/README.md

 # 💻 VB6 Projects 2020 💻

-I was introduced to programming in grade 10 through VB6, these are some projects I did in that semester.
+I was first introduced to programming as a whole in grade 10 through VB6, here are some projects I did in that semester 🤗.